slowanimals/slowanimals/README.md

 I am a 3rd year student at UCSC studying Computer Science

 My forte is programming in Python, C, and C++.
-I currently have a good amount of experience in frontend development/web design but am trying to work on OS development and applied ML.
+I currently have a good amount of experience in ML & frontend development but am trying get better at OS development and neural networks.

 In my free time I play the violin, read scifi novels, and play on my 3ds (fav game is Ocarina of Time ).